“No website or Wikipedia page could express what life up here is really like,” says Essi Kohtanen.

 She lives in Finland’s northernmost town, Nuorgam, at just over 70 degrees north latitude.
 (It’s also the northernmost town in the EU.)
 She and her husband moved there in the autumn of 2016.

 At the time of writing, Kohtanen has been working for two years as a teacher in the local school, with two colleagues.
 One of them teaches in Northern Sámi, one of the languages of the indigenous Sámi people, whose homeland is divided into four parts by the borders of Finland, Sweden, Norway and Russia.

 Kohtanen has been teaching the Finnish-language grades four to six (ages ten to 13), a class with only two pupils at the moment.
 “You don’t do a lot of group work in a class that size,” she says.
 “A teacher needs quite an imagination in these circumstances.”

-[Editor’s note: Be sure to check out our article about life in Finland’s easternmost and westernmost villages, too.]
+[Editor’s note: Be sure to check out our article about life in Finland’s easternmost and westernmost villages and about the country’s centre of population, too.]

 Arriving in town

 Nuorgam is located in the municipality of Utsjoki, where almost half the residents have registered Sámi as their first language.
 (The Sámi languages have official-language status in northern Finland; ThisisFINLAND has an article about them here.)

 The town has a population of less than 200 and is situated on the southern bank of the Teno River.
 Norway lies on the northern shore, and the Arctic Ocean is only a few dozen kilometres away as the crow flies.
 A lot of Norwegians come to Nuorgam to do cross-border shopping, making Norway an important factor in the local economy.
 In light of Norway’s high prices, Finland is a nicely affordable country.

 Kohtanen says that when she moved to Nuorgam, she had butterflies in her stomach.